Italy politicians make final drive for votes before poll

 But he added: "Our feeling is that with Monti we will have a majority in the Senate large enough to have a stable government, this is what we understand from the latest polls."

-Fassina dismissed fears that Monti would refuse to join an alliance with the centre-left which includes the leftist SEL party led by the openly gay governor of the southern Puglia region, Nichi Vendola.
+Fassina dismissed fears that Monti would refuse to join an alliance with the center-left which includes the leftist SEL party led by the openly gay governor of the southern Puglia region, Nichi Vendola.

 Fassina also tried to quash market fears of a weak government unable to pass urgent reforms to revive the euro zone's third largest economy because of internal divisions and opposition from leftist factions and trade unions.